bwt-dev/bwt/README.md

 Get the raw transaction formatted as a hex strong.

-#### `GET /txs/since/:block-height`
+#### `GET /history/since/:block-height`

-Get all wallet transactions confirmed at or after `:block-height`, plus all unconfirmed transactions, for all tracked scripthashes.
+Get all wallet transactions confirmed at or after `block-height`, plus all unconfirmed transactions, for all tracked scripthashes.

 <details><summary>Expand...</summary><p></p>